 Unless you never use it, Twitter these days is a cesspool of flame wars, hit-and-run shitposting, shoutybots, nazis, and people generally not having a good time.
 Facebook went full cyberpunk a few years ago and you're fortunate if you ever see posts from people you actually live with.
 Tumblr recently committed brand and business seppuku by hamhandedly hunting down and removing anything that even vaguely smacks of adult content (but you'll have no trouble finding nazis or their fellow travelers).
 These things have lead to a large number of people getting fed up with social networks but they still want to find people to, well, socially network with.

 The Fediverse is a network of social networking applications that communicate with each other.
 While the history is more complex than I tell it, for our purposes it started with Mastodon, an open source microblogging server that resembles Twitter in some ways.
 First there was mastodon.social, the instance run by the creator of the software as a proof of concept.
 Then more and more people started setting up their own instances - thousands of them.
-So many that a project called Mastodon Network Monitoring came together to watch the evolution of this network.
 Some instances are more or less general purpose where you can pretty much find folks of every kind.
 Some instances have a particular theme associated with them, like cyberpunk (cybre.space), LGBTQ culture (lgbt.io), the furry fandom (awoo.space), Star Trek (tenforward.social), cryptocurrency (bitcoinhackers.org), Homestuck (trollian.space), or just about anything else.
-There is even at least one instance dedicated to running bots (botsin.space).
+There is even an instance dedicated to running bots (botsin.space).
 Not that they'll come down on you if you don't strictly adhere to the theme but they do ask that you at least have something to do with it.
 This is one of the reasons why it is common for users to have multiple accounts on multiple instances, often called "aspects."
 Some people prefer to only talk about certain things on certain instances.

 There are so many instances that there are a number of sites which help you figure out what instance(s) you might want to join.
 The first is on the joinmastodon.org website, and the second is at instances.social in the form of a brief quiz to help you figure out what kinds of instances you'd might like.